 Although Speedfan is popular among Windows users, it’s not the only program in town.
 Speedfan’s interface isn’t the easiest to understand and use, and you’ll be glad to know that there are some good Speedfan alternatives out there.

-So I set myself the task of checking out the other applications available for controlling fan speed.
-Some of the programs offer other features as well such as temperature monitoring your hard drive as well as the CPU.
-So I bring you the results of my tests with 7 Speedfan alternatives that you can consider.
+So I set myself the task of reviewing the other fan speed control applications available.
+Some of the programs also offer other features, such as monitoring the temperature of your hard drive as well as the CPU.
+So I present you the results of my tests with 7 Speedfan alternatives that you can consider.

 7 Best Speedfan Alternatives